How can I combine Ethernet and tethered iPhone on a PC?

 In this article, we are going to walk you through how to do it.

 Step 1: Connect your Ethernet cable to your PC and plug the other end into your modem or router.
 In most cases, you will connect to the Internet automatically.
 If it doesn’t work, see some troubleshooting options here.

-Step 2: Tether your iPhone to your PC via Wi-Fi (most convenient), USB cable or Bluetooth.
+Step 2: Tether your iPhone to your PC via Wi-Fi (most convenient), USB cable, or Bluetooth.

 As Wi-Fi tethering is most convenient as it requires no cables and no dedicated software on your PC, we'll describe that procedure below.
-See more articles how to tether your iPhone to your PC using the USB cable or Bluetooth in our knowledge base.
+See more articles on how to tether your iPhone to your PC using the USB cable or Bluetooth in our knowledge base.

 First, create a Wi-Fi hotspot on your iPhone (Wi-Fi tethering).

 To do this, go to Settings on your iPhone's home screen and activate the Personal Hotspot option.

 Next, configure the Wi-Fi hotspot on your iPhone.

 When you go into the Personal Hotspot menu, you can also customize the Wi-Fi hotspot name (SSID) and password used by other devices to connect.

 Last, but not least, connect your PC to the Wi-Fi network.